-Based on the ISRP review, and the collaboration/coordination activities and the dedication that the CRITFC and member tribes have shown over the past decade for the Columbia basin white sturgeon the Council staff recommends to the Fish and Wildlife Committee that they support Project # 2007-155-00 to proceed to Step 2 activities that will address the qualifications raised by the ISRP as part of the Step 2 review.
+Based on the ISRP review, and the collaboration/coordination activities and the dedication that the CRITFC and member tribes have shown over the past decade for the Columbia basin white sturgeon the Fish and Wildlife Committee recommends to the Council that they support Project # 2007-155-00 to proceed to Step 2 activities that will address the qualifications raised by the ISRP as part of the Step 2 review.
+This recommendation is conditioned on costs associated with Step 2 not exceed \$450,000.